dyumnin/NCGPythonCocotb/README.md

 ## Time Limit:

+The coding portion of this test takes less than an hour for a practitioner in the field.
+A fresher in the field will require additional time to understand the concepts.
 You are expected to complete the test within 2 weeks from the date you were invited to take the test.
 In case you need extra time send a message.

 **In case of any doubts/issues please raise a ticket at https://github.com/dyumnin/NCGPythonCocotb/issues**